 Students may be asked to access Sakai at sakai.rutgers.edu , Blackboard at blackboard.rutgers.edu, Pearson eCollege at ecollege.rutgers.edu, or Moodle at moodle.rutgers.edu as part of course activities.
 The capabilities of each system vary but the basic concepts are the same for each.
 Your instructor will provide details on how to access required course materials on these systems.

-Poster printing is available at both the Newark and Piscataway Computer Labs.
-Price varies by size.
+Poster printing is available at both of the above mentioned Newark and Piscataway specialized RBHS labs.
+Price per poster is $1 per linear inch.

 Are you aware of your computing/digital responsibilities?
 You are your own best defense against identity theft, compromise and malware.
 The following are some suggestions for basic IT security.